-Black & purple tomatoes are beautiful and have a richer taste than many of the other heirloom tomatoes
+Black and purple heirloom tomatoes are beautiful and have a richer taste than many of the other heirloom tomatoes.

-I got hooked on black tomatoes after reading the Baker Creek Seeds 2014 catalog as they had an informative page about the health benefits of black tomatoes and how they have a higher nutrient content.
+I got hooked on purple tomatoes after reading the Baker Creek seeds catalog as they had an informative page about the health benefits of purple tomatoes and how they have a higher nutrient content.
 The darker black tomatoes are high in Anthocyanins, which are powerful antioxidants.

-Black and purple tomatoes are beautiful and taste earthy and rich
+Black and purple heirloom tomatoes are beautiful and taste earthy and rich.

-Black & purple tomatoes start green like most tomatoes, and get a deeper color and taste with ripening.
+Black and purple tomatoes start green like most tomatoes, and get a deeper color and taste with ripening.

 If your growing season is short or not very hot, it might be hard to ripen these tomatoes to their true deep color.

 Black Krim for example is often red with green shoulders but doesn’t get that deeper black red unless very ripe.
 I had more success getting that rich color with ripening inside towards the end of the summer.

 If you live in a short season climate and don’t have a greenhouse, consider the cherry sized black tomatoes.